novospir/infinite_image_library/readme.md

 - **Sparse image rendering** - Content scattered across large areas with mostly empty space
 - **Memory-conscious applications** - When you need large logical canvas but limited physical memory
 - **Procedurally generated content** - When final canvas size is unknown upfront
+- **Custom coordinate systems** - Ideal when the canvas requires a custom coordinate system (for example, using the center as the origin or allowing negative coordinates)

 ### ❌ Not Ideal For